Code-Institute-Submissions/east-africa-safari/README.md

 and the user.
 Appropriate use of HTML5, CSS3 and Javascript would help me achieve in creating an interactive site.

 ### Scope Plane
-* This is where according to user needs I incorporated a map, top travel destinations and feedback section for my users be totally informed and interact with the site, and top destinations section too as a feature would help th user explore top travel destinations through the read more buttons also.
+* This is where according to user needs I visualised incorporating a map, top travel destinations and feedback section for my users be totally informed and interact with the site, and top destinations section too as a feature would help th user explore top travel destinations through the read more buttons also.